blackcj/PhotonDoorSensorAlarm/README.md

 # Photon Door Sensor Alarm

-In this example we're going to wire up a door sensor that activates a piezo alarm.
+This is an example on how to wire up a door sensor and activate a piezo alarm.
+When the door is opened, an LED will light up and a tone will play.
+Using [WebHooks](https://docs.particle.io/guide/tools-and-features/webhooks/), you could record this data into a database or send a text message with the [Twilio API](https://www.twilio.com/).

 ### Required Parts